What subjects are required in the sophomore year?

 Sophomore Year Checklist

-- PSAT – Sign up to take the Preliminary SAT (PSAT) exam in October.
-This is a practice exam for the regular SAT which you will need to take in order to apply to a four year college.
+- PSAT - Sign up to take the Preliminary SAT (PSAT) exam in October.
+This is a practice exam for the regular SAT which you will need to take in order to apply to a four year college in some states.
 Taking the PSAT will prepare you for the SAT and allow you to be considered for national scholarships based upon your scores.

 - Continue to be involved - Stay involved in extracurricular activities.
 This will help you stay focused in class as well as explore your interests.
 Remember to keep track of what you participate in and write it on your resume.